Supporting your child after their asthma diagnosis

 Continuing your child’s asthma treatment

-But sometimes, it can take time to find the right treatment for your child.
-Your child’s GP or asthma nurse may want to try other asthma treatments to help your child get on top of their symptoms.
+But sometimes it can take time to find the right treatment for your child.
+Your child's GP or nurse may want to try other asthma treatments to help them manage their symptoms.

-Take your child to their regular asthma review appointments to make sure your child is always on the best treatment plan.
+Take your child to their asthma review appointments to make sure they're on the best treatment plan.
+An asthma review is an annual check-up with your child's GP or nurse.
+Read more about your child's asthma review.

 Get support